Approximating the order 2 quantum Wasserstein distance using the moment-SOS hierarchy: Introduction

 defined over the set $Q(\rho,\nu)$ of possible joint quantum states, also called \textit{quantum couplings}.
 However, this direct generalisation does not satisfy the desired Wasserstein distance properties.
 In \cite{nogoresultZhou}, the authors proved that there is no single cost operator that produces a sensible metric such as half the trace norm between states.
 Within this coupling-based paradigm, several alternative constructions have been proposed.
 The authors from \cite{DepalmaTrevisan2021} construct couplings as density operators on a bigger Hilbert space with marginals $\rho^T$ and $\nu$.
 This formulation admits a canonical purification and naturally links couplings to quantum channels.
 The cost matrix is built from a set of self-adjoint operators (quadratures), yielding a Wasserstein-type distance $W^S_2(\rho, \sigma)$ through second-order moments.
 While $W^S_2$ is not a metric in the strict sense, it satisfies modified triangle inequalities and approximates classical Wasserstein distances in semiclassical regimes.
 The authors in \cite{FriedlandCole2022} use as their cost operator the projector onto the antisymmetric subspace of the tensor-product Hilbert space formed by two identical copies of the system.
 This construction gives rise to a quantity $W_2^{\mathrm{asym}}$ that captures the antisymmetric content of joint couplings.
 To recover data processing and monotonicity, a stabilized version $W_2^{\mathrm{asym},s}$ was introduced.
+As in the classical case, one can employ convex regularization \cite{caputo2024quantum} or von Neumann entropy regularization \cite{gerolin2023non} for unbalanced noncommutative optimal transport problems.
 For an overview of the various proposals for quantum Wasserstein distances and their properties, we refer the reader to the recent survey \cite{beatty2025wassersteindistancesquantumstructures}.

 Similar to the coupling method, a quantum analogue of the Benamou--Brenier formulation of the order $2$ Wasserstein distance was introduced in~\cite{CarlenMaas2017}.
 The definition is motivated by the classical property that the gradient flow of the relative entropy with respect to the Wasserstein metric gives rise to the Fokker--Planck equation.